martinklepsch/martinklepsch.org/content/posts/2021-05-09-homoiconicity-and-feature-flags.md

 I'd also like to thank [Lee Read](https://github.com/lread), who has done such an amazing job making rewrite-clj ready for more platforms like ClojureScript and Babashka as well as making sure it's future-proof by adding more tests and fixing many long standing bugs.

+After writing this blog post and detailing the beginnings of this idea I also took a bit more time **[to clean up the code and put it on GitHub](https://github.com/martinklepsch/prune-feature-flags.clj)**.

 If you thought this was interesting, consider [following me on Twitter](https://twitter.com/martinklepsch)!